mjreno/modflow6-nc-demo/README.md

 ```
 ### \*\_FILERECORD
-*NOTE currently being reconsidered to align with above approach for all record inputs*
 These tags are associated with a record that defines an input
 or output file specification.
 In a NetCDF input file, these tags are associated
 with character arrays with a dimension of "LINELENGTH" which is set to the file